codecrafters-io/build-your-own-grep/stage_descriptions/filesearch-04-yx6.md

 directory/file2.txt:Another line that matches search_pattern
 ```

+The behavior is similar to searching multiple files:

-Matching lines are printed to stdout with filename prefixes.
+- All matching lines are printed to stdout with filepath prefixes.
+- Exit with code `0` if any matching lines were found across all files.

-If any matching lines were found, grep exits with status code 0 (i.e. "success").
-If no matching lines were found, grep exits with status code 1.
+- Exit with code `1` if no matching lines were found in any file.

-## Tests
+### Tests

-The tester will create some test files and then multiple commands to find matches in those files.
-For example:
+The tester will create test files in nested directories and search them using your program:

 ```bash
 # Create test files